How to Prep Before the Cleaners Arrive

 Tips for Tidying Up

-Bed linens: Several cleaning companies will make your bed for you.
+Bed linens: Several cleaning companies, as you can continue reading, will make your bed for you.
 If this is desired, toss the dirty linens into the hamper and place the fresh sheets on top of the mattress, preferably folded so the cleaners can easily identify them as fresh.

 Desk clutter: If your work desk is buried underneath layers of paperwork and supplies, it’s a good idea to clear the space for your cleaner.
 Because some of the material may be confidential (important documents and bills) or considered a personal electronic (keyboard, mouse, iPod…), some cleaning services follow no-touch policies, leaving the area undone and uncleaned.
 Removing these items guarantees that your desk can actually get wiped; even if it means tossing miscellany into a temporary box, it will clear up space for cleaners to move and perform their jobs at 100%.

 Countertop clutter: Much like desk clutter, countertop clutter severely hinders a cleaner’s speed and efficincy, usually resulting in a subpar cleaning of that particular area.
 In the kitchen, the cleaner typically must shift and re-shift items like utensil holders, cutting boards, and jars in order to clean sufficiently behind and beneath them– but when the entire countertop is flooded with kitchen gadgets, the cleaner may not be able to clean as thoroughly as desired due to the extra time s/he would use up.
 If you’ve scheduled an appointment with a cleaning service and notice a large amount of clutter on your counter space, temporarily remove the loose items until the appointment is over.
 If removal is not possible, the courteous thing to do is extend the appointment time and let the cleaners know about the situation.